When it’s too cold for gloves (generally around 10 degrees Fahrenheit), a good pair of mittens is crucial to enjoying wintertime activity.

 These mega mitts are wonderfully warm and made for Mount Everest climbers and South Pole scientists.
 They are puffy, PrimaLoft-stuffed, waterproof mitts that have kept our hands toasty in extreme temps as low as -30 degrees F.

-Amazingly, these mittens have only gone up $5 since this article was first published in 2007.
+Amazingly, these mittens have increased by only $5 since this article was first published.
 They cost $115 and are worth it if you need an uber-warm mitt that will last for years.

 This mitten system allows for a lot of versatility.
 You can easily switch between layers during high-output activities and pile all three layers on when the temps drop.
 The removable liner glove has a silicone grip and touchscreen-friendly fingertips.
 The 650-fill down mitten liner provides plenty of lofty warmth.
 And the GORE-TEX outer makes for a breathable, waterproof shell.